Oscar Goodman (basketball)

 Oscar Goodman (born 5 February 2007) is a New Zealand college basketball player for the Michigan Wolverines.
-He represented the New Zealand under-15, 16 and 17 national team in several international youth competitions, earning first team all-tournament honours in 2022, 2023 and 2024; as well as MVP of the 2023 FIBA Under-16 Asian Championship.
-At age 17, he became one of the youngest players to ever represent the New Zealand national team.
+He was an NCAA national champion in 2026.
+Goodman represented the New Zealand under-15, 16 and 17 national team in several international youth competitions, earning first team all-tournament honours in 2022, 2023 and 2024; as well as MVP of the 2023 FIBA Under-16 Asian Championship.
+At age 17, he became one of the youngest players to ever represent the New Zealand national team, before joining the under-19 team.